mysociety/alaveteli/doc/manual/docs/customising/config.md

     <a name="incoming_email_prefix"><code>INCOMING_EMAIL_PREFIX</code></a>
   </dt>
   <dd>
       An optional prefix to help you distinguish FOI requests.
+See also  <a href="{{ site.baseurl }}docs/installing/email#how-alaveteli-handles-email">How Alaveteli handles email</a>.
     <div class="more-info">
       <p>Example:</p>
       <ul class="examples">